eth-easl/deltazip-ae/README.md

 bash scripts/2_eval_quality_original.sh
 ```

-The above commands will print the accuracy of the model in a table format:
+The above commands will print the accuracy of the model (depending on which command you run, `scripts/2_eval_quality_compressed.sh` prints the quality of the compressed model, and `scripts/2_eval_quality_original.sh` prints the original model) in a table format:

 ```bash
 |    Tasks     |Version|Filter|n-shot|  Metric   |   | Value |   |Stderr|